 If your chords sound like they’re a bit off, check to be sure that your fingers are positioned on the frets, and ensure that you are not touching or muting strings that should be left open, or vice-versa.
 If your finger positioning is correct, double-check your tuning.
 If you’ve been practicing for a little while and your ukulele is brand-new, then it’s possible that your strings might be in the breaking-in phase, which means you’ll have to tune more often until they’re finished stretching.
 Don’t worry – the problem is only temporary!

 If you’re a beginner, then you might be wondering how to strum the ukulele.
 Here are just a few basics:

 * Before strumming your ukulele, position your hand between the sound hole and the instrument’s neck.
 Try different positions on your uke to see what sounds best to you!

-* To strum down, curl your hand slightly and strum down, hitting the strings with your index fingernail and/or thumbnail, or with a plectrum.
+* Down Strum: In order to strum down,start by curving your hand.
+Next, strum the string with your index finger.
+You may also use a plectrum or your thumbnail.
 Strum up with the tip of your finger, or with a plectrum, if you prefer.
 Use your wrist like a pendulum instead of moving your whole arm, and you’ll have more stamina to last through your practice session!